We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Potential Hazards

-• Being struck by the elevators and traveling block as they are raised or lowered.
+• Being struck by the elevators or traveling block while they are raised or lowered

-• Getting fingers and hands pinched between elevators and tongs or tubing collar.
+• Getting fingers or hands pinched between the elevators and tongs or tubing collar

 Possible Solutions

-• Instruct workers to stand clear of tong and slip area when lowering the elevator and traveling block.
+• Instruct workers to stand clear of the tong and slip area when the elevator and traveling block are being lowered

-• Use handles on elevators as they are descending into place over the tubing.
+• Use the designated handles on the elevators when guiding them into position over the tubing

 Potential Hazards

-• Pinching hands or fingers in the elevators.
+• Pinching hands or fingers inside the elevators during connection or disconnection

-• Being struck by elevators not securely latched.
+• Being struck by elevators that are not securely latched to the tubing

 Possible Solutions

-• Ensure that workers are instructed in proper latching procedure.
+• Ensure that workers are trained in proper latching procedures to prevent accidents

 Knowledge Check Choose the best answer for the question.